matwilso/matwilso.github.io/_posts/learned-sims.md

 ## The future feature set

 Traditional simulators provide a nice conceptual blueprint for the future of learned simulators.
-They are fairly general and reusable tools; they can be reprogrammed for many tasks; they have nice structure that enables us to interface with them and visualize their results in interpretable formats; they are built up from a central codebase, where effort and insights can pile up over time in a central place
+Traditional simulators are fairly general and reusable tools; they can be reprogrammed for many tasks; they have nice structure that enables us to interface with them and visualize their results in interpretable formats; they are built up from a central codebase, where effort and insights can pile up over time in a central place